Become a Contestant in the

 Contestants model these kroj to a description created by the contestant.
 The description not only physically describes the kroj but gives the history and location of the kroj.
 For examples of a kroj description and ideas for kroj, please see the videos below.
 (Left video is a sample of an authentic kroj and right video is a sample of an Americanized kroj.)

 The On-Stage Interview category represents the ability of the contestants to "think on her feet."
-Each contestant randomly chooses two questions that she must instantly answer.
-The contestants will recieve study topics but will never recieve the actual question she will answer.
+Each contestant randomly chooses three questions that she must instantly answer.
+The contestants will receive study topics but will never receive the actual question she will answer.
 The goal of this section is to determine the contestant that could best answer questions spontaneously infront of a crowd.
 Miss Czech Slovak US Queens meet with a variety of personalities from local and national festivals.
 They also meet Czech and Slovak dignitaries (Ambassadors, Presidents, Honorary Consuls, ect), and historians.
 Queens must be able to speak on a variety of topics.

 If you could have dinner with anyone dead or alive who would it be?